Howard Morrison (barrister): Legal career

 Morrison was appointed a judge of the Special Tribunal for Lebanon in 2009, but resigned shortly afterwards on his appointment as a Judge of the International Criminal Tribunal for the former Yugoslavia (ICTY), succeeding Lord Bonomy.
-Trial Judge in the case of Radovan Karadzic amongst others.
+He was trial judge in the case of Radovan Karadžić amongst others until 2016.

 Morrison was elected as one of the six judges for the International Criminal Court on 16 December 2011 at the International Criminal Court judges election during the 10th session of the Assembly of States Parties to the Rome Statute of the International Criminal Court.
 His ICC mandate expired on 31 March 2021 after service as President of the Appeals Division.

 On 26 October 2015, Morrison was knighted by Queen Elizabeth II as a Knight Commander of the Order of St Michael and St George (KCMG), for services to international justice and the rule of law.

 Other appointments

 Morrison was a Holding Redlich Distinguished Visiting Fellow at Monash University Faculty of Law in 2007.
 He also lectures on international humanitarian law throughout Europe, Africa, the Middle East, USA and Australia.
 He was a member of the Race Relations Committee of the Bar Council from 1996 to 2002 and of its Equal Opportunities Committee from 2002 to 2003.
 He is a member of the International Bar Association, the Commonwealth Judges and Magistrates Association, the British Institute of International and Comparative Law, and of the advisory board for the Journal of International Criminal Law.
 He was appointed a Fellow of the Royal Geographical Society (FRGS) in 1991, appointed Fellow of the Royal Society of Arts [FRSA] 2018.
 Appointed Hon Professor of Law, Leicester University 2012 and Senior Fellow, Lauterpacht Centre for International Law, Cambridge University 2013.
 Awarded LL.D [Doctor of Laws] by Leicester University July 2014.
 Appointed Visiting Professor of law at Northumbria University 2017.
 Appointed to the advisory board of Durham University Law School 2017.
 He has been a visiting lecturer at 22 universities worldwide.
 Former TAVR infantry subaltern.